PabloMSanAla/fabada/README.md

   pip install fabada
 ```

-and we are currently working on uploading the package to the Conda system.
+we are currently working on uploading the package to the Conda system.

 <p align="right">(<a href="#top">back to top</a>)</p>